sbfnk/rbi/README.md

 It has only been tested on GNU/Linux and OS X, but it should mostly work everywhere `R` works.

 If you want to use `RBi` as a wrapper to [libbi] (https://github.com/libbi/LibBi) then you need a working version of [libbi] (https://github.com/libbi/LibBi).
-The path to `libbi` script can be passed as an argument, otherwise the package tries to find it automatically using the `which` linux/unix command.
+To install `libbi` on a Mac, the easiest way is via the [libbi homebrew tap](https://github.com/sbfnk/homebrew-libbi).
+The path to `libbi` script can be passed as an argument to RBi, otherwise the package tries to find it automatically using the `which` linux/unix command.

 If you just want to process the output from [libbi] (https://github.com/libbi/LibBi), then you do not need to have [libbi] (https://github.com/libbi/LibBi) installed.